-No, not that kind.
+No, not that kind of family planning.
 It's a little late for that.
-We're talking tips for road trips here.
+We're talking family planning tips for road trips here.

 Riding in the car is tedious.
 (Remember?)
-Have each kid pack a little roadtrip survival kit with books, CDs, iPods, puzzles - whatever they will enjoy and that will fit in the backpack.
+Have each kid pack a mobile entertainment kit with books, iPads, puzzles - whatever they will enjoy and, that will fit in the backpack.

-Stop often for potty breaks and insist everyone go - even if they don't 'have to'.
-Carry your own toilet seat covers, toilet paper (for times they can't wait till the potty stop), and lots of antibacterial wipes for babies.
+Stop often for potty breaks and insist everyone go - even if they don't 'have to.'
+Carry your own toilet paper (for those times they can't wait till the potty stop), and lots of antibacterial wipes for babies.
 (They're the gentlest.)

-Pack some inexpensive treats (playing cards, puzzle books, etc.) and wrap them up like presents.
+Wrap some inexpensive surprises as presents for good little riders.
 If the kids aren't fighting or whining, they get to open a gift every 100 or 200 miles (depending on how long your trip is).

 Also, give the children a small amount of money to spend (blow?) when you stop at restaurants with stores attached.
 If the plastic shark amuses little Dalton for the next 50 miles, it's worth the 99 cents.